 De Loutherbourg seems to have been fascinated by this lawless life and he depicted smugglers on several occasions, as well as bandits in a manner recalling Salvator Rosa (1615-1673).
-The Smugglers Return is one such example, and depicts a group of figures struggling to push their boat onto the shore, amid the stormy weather and crashing seas (fig. 1).
-The painting accentuates the perils associated with the business of smuggling, as these figures had to contend with the unpredictable forces of nature in order to accomplish their mission.
+The Smugglers Return (Joslyn Art Museum, Nebraska) is one such example, and depicts a group of figures

 The subject matter of Smugglers on the English Coast was not an unusual one for artists, such was the prevalence of this business in the eighteenth century.
-For example George Morland's The Smugglers also shows contraband being unloaded onto the English coast, the wagon ready be filled with the barrels which they are unloading, (fig. 2).
+For example George Morland's The Smugglers also shows contraband being unloaded onto the English coast, the wagon ready be filled with the barrels which they are unloading.
 Although the scene does not take place at a legal port, the figures do not seem especially furtive or isolated.
 It is broad daylight and several other vessels can be seen in the background.